5 Things You Should do if You have Unreported Foreign Income

 - FILE YOUR FBARs.
 After you’ve chosen your attorney, the first thing the attorney should do is immediately file the FBARs.
 The tax returns will likely take some time, depending on the complexity.
 However, FBARs can be filed immediately.
 This reduces your exposure to FBAR penalties.
-As a practical matter, the IRS does not assess penalties on late-filed FBARs, but it does on FBARs that are not filed at the time the IRS discovers the non-compliance.

 - DON’T PANIC AND STOP RESEARCHING.
 Many clients have convinced themselves that they’ve committed a serious tax crime, which is almost never the case.
 The more you continue to read about FBAR violations, the more you will confuse and worry yourself.
 It’s a perplexing area of tax where there aren’t always clear-cut guidelines.
 It’s important to work with a tax attorney to help you get through the process.